Nidhideep/snappl/README.md

 3. Create a new Web Service
    - Connect your GitHub repository
    - Select the Python environment
-   - The build and start commands are pre-configured in render.yaml
+   - Use the build command from render.yaml
 4. Add your environment variables:
    - Add POKEMON_TCG_API_KEY in the Render dashboard
 5. Deploy your application